henrivanwerkhoven/Sermons-NL/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin brings together and nicely presents church services and broadcasting data from Kerktijden.nl, Kerkomroep.nl and Youtube.com, frequently used by Dutch churches.
+The plugin brings together church services and broadcasting data from Kerktijden.nl, Kerkomroep.nl and Youtube.com, frequently used by Dutch churches.
 == Description ==

 This Wordpress plugin brings together planned church services and broadcasting data from different sources that are being used by Dutch churches and presents them as a single overview.
 Intended to be used on a church's website to display planned and previously broadcasted church services and other events.